Nancie Payne, President

 Vicki Goshon is a leader in the state of Iowa in the field of Learning Disabilities.
 She is a Past President of LDA of Iowa and also currently serves on its Board of Directors.
 Vicki has taught students with Learning Disabilities for 32 years.
 In addition to her work with LDA, she serves on the Iowa Department of Education’s Special Education Advisory Panel.
 Throughout her career in special education, Vicki has written several successful grants in order to obtain funding for materials and educational services for her students.
 An exciting outcome of one of these grants is a literacy project taking place in Iowa Correctional Institutions.
 She also operates a private tutoring service, Educational Services, Inc., in order to provide affordable academic support to students over the summer.
 She holds a Master’s Degree in Education and an Administrator of Special Education degree.

 Candace Joles is a leader in LDA’s Indiana state chapter and serves on its Board of Directors and Executive Committee as Secretary, as well as on the Conference Committee.
-She has chaired the state conference committee for the last three years.
 Her experience includes working with fee-based intensive programs (BUILD Director at University of Indianapolis and STEP faculty at Vincennes University) in Indiana for students with learning disabilities and ADHD.
-Currently, Joles is the Director of Student Support Services which provides intensive services for students with learning disabilities and those at-risk at Vincennes University.
-She holds a Masters in Educational Leadership and Supervision and an Ed.D. in Special Education from Ball State University with transitioning to post-secondary education a main area of focus.
-Presently, she serves on the Adult Topics Committee.
+Currently, Joles is the Director of COPE Student Support Services which provides intensive services for students with learning disabilities, ADHD, and those at-risk at Vincennes University.
+She holds a Masters in Educational Leadership and Supervision and an Ed.D. in Special Education from Ball State University with transitioning to post-secondary education and special education law main areas of focus.
+Presently, she serves on the national Adult Topics, Advocacy, Marketing and Advertising, and Conference Committees.
 Joles’ husband has a learning disability and ADHD which provides an additional insight to individuals with learning disabilities.

 Evalynne W. Lindberg